10 Tips for Creating a Killer Cryptocurrency Portfolio (Updated 2019)

 The purpose of this article is to help cryptocurrency investors wade through the mania to create a well rounded portfolio that will stand the test of time.
 These tips will break down different aspects of cryptocurrencies and digital assets which should be considered when determining if a certain coin is a promising addition to your portfolio.
 This list is designed to be a starting block for your crypto race and not an exhaustive guide complete with every possible detail.
 In the end, it is up to the individual to decide which asset is best for their portfolio.

-Once you’ve experimented with the crypto market, sign up for our free trading bot here to automate your strategy.
+Once you’ve experimented with the crypto market, sign up for our trading bot here to automate your strategy.

 1. Circulation Supply, Total Supply, & Market Cap